Uncertainty About Uncertainty - Goldman Reveals The 'Hidden Risks'

 This goes back to my contention that the interplay between VIX ETPs and systematic strats like risk parity, volatility control funds, and CTAs has created a feedback loop that, while "virtuous" in good times, could become decidedly dangerous when things start moving in the "wrong" direction.

 Principal among these concerns is the idea that exceptionally low volatility makes a nominally/optically small spike look huge in percentage terms.
 That would appear to materially increase the chances of inverse and levered ETPs having to buy VIX futs into a volatility spike.
-That could wipe out some volatility sellers but perhaps more importantly, a volatility spike that's effectively supercharged by ETP behavior could end up triggering deleveraging by volatility sensitive programmatic strats like, for instance, volatility control funds.
+That could wipe out some volatility sellers, but perhaps more importantly, a volatility spike that's effectively supercharged by ETP behavior could end up triggering deleveraging by volatility sensitive programmatic strats like, for instance, volatility control funds.

 "Given the low starting point of the VIX, these strategies are at risk of catastrophic losses [and] for some strategies, this would happen if the VIX increases from ~10 to only ~20 (not far from the historical average level for VIX)," JPMorgan's Kolanovic wrote earlier this month, adding that "one scenario would be of e.g. VIX increasing from ~10 to ~15, followed by a collapse in liquidity given the market's knowledge that certain structures need to cover short positions."

 Deutsche Bank's Rocky Fishman agrees.
-"Currently, the combination of low VIX futures levels (making an N-point vol spike look like a huge percentage), large short ETPs, and large levered ETPs leaves over $70mm vega to buy on a hypothetical 5-vol spike in the VIX futures curve," Fishman wrote last month, in a note I've quoted ad nauseum. "it is uncertain how liquid the VIX futures market would be after that kind of vol spike."
+"Currently, the combination of low VIX futures levels (making an N-point vol spike look like a huge percentage), large short ETPs, and large levered ETPs leaves over $70mm vega to buy on a hypothetical 5-vol spike in the VIX futures curve," Fishman wrote last month, in a note I've quoted ad nauseam, "it is uncertain how liquid the VIX futures market would be after that kind of vol spike."

 Ok, but here's the key point (again from Fishman): "Inverse and levered VIX ETPs' need to buy VIX futures when vol is rising and sell it when vol is falling creates a feedback loop in vol that can lead to high vol-of-vol."

-Yes, "high vol-of-vol." Which brings us to the above-mentioned note from Goldman, who observes that higher vol-of-vol leads directly to the build up of "hidden risks".
+Yes, "high vol-of-vol." Which brings us to the above-mentioned note from Goldman, which observes that higher vol-of-vol leads directly to the buildup of "hidden risks".
 Consider this:

 And 'hidden risks' have increased as vol of vol has trended up.
 And vol of vol has been increasing, driving concerns on market fragility - after the 'flash crash' in May 2010, parallels were drawn to 'Black Monday' in 1987.
 Since then, there have been several days with sharp equity declines and intraday volatility.
 Exhibit 28 shows that the 10-year average volatility of S&P 500 1-month volatility has increased since the 2000s.
 The 5-year vol of vol has increased even more recently, indicating that this is not skewed by the GFC.
 Another way to illustrate increased vol of vol is to split the 10-year average of S&P 500 1-month volatility into periods with volatility above and below 15% (Exhibit 29).
 The 10-year average volatility below 15% has been largely unchanged since the late 1970s but vol above 15% has trended higher.